b5g-ex/rclex_on_nerves/README.md

     - Please install [Docker Desktop](https://docs.docker.com/desktop/) or [Docker Engine](https://docs.docker.com/engine/), and start it first.
     - Rclex on Nerves will deploy an docker container for arm64 arch.
 If you want to operate this project by Docker Engine on other platforms (x86_64), you need to install qemu as the follows: `sudo apt-get install qemu binfmt-support qemu-user-static`

+This repository is developed and maintained exclusively for `rpi4`.
+If you want to try this repository on other boards, please refer to [this section](https://github.com/rclex/rclex/blob/main/USE_ON_NERVES.md#supported-targets) about other supported targets that can operate Rclex on Nerves.

 ## Notice

 It should be noted that do not perform the following steps inside a docker container, since the docker command is used to copy the necessary directory in `mix rclex.prep.ros2`.